About our documusical: Octavia of Earth

 In July 2015, T. Carlis Roberts (UC Berkeley School of Music) and I met at an information session for the Queer Cultural Center's small grants program, Creating Queer Communities, here in Oakland.
 We hit it off and decided to submit a proposal together for the 2016 National Queer Arts Festival, and put together a theatrical concert featuring T's group, The Singing Bois (a genderqueer pop quartet), and a group of all transgender men singers I formed out of community workshops.
 We performed that concert to a sold-out house of 200 seats in June 2016, and T and I formed a deep bond through the ups and downs of preparing.

-A few months later, I texted T on a whim and asked if they wanted to write a musical together with me, and they replied right away that they were about to ask me the same thing.
+A few months later, I texted T on a whim and asked if he wanted to write a musical together with me, and he replied right away that they was about to ask me the same thing.
 So we met up for lunch and discussed possible topics.
 T teaches courses on AfroFuturism at Berkeley, and I am generally a nerd (I'm a librarian by training and apply that framework in an outside-the-box way in social justice organizations, particularly around transgender health, HIV advocacy and leadership training, and digital storytelling).
 Octavia's name came up in that initial conversation as someone we admired and whose work had been formative for us, and also because, while her work is wildly popular in both of our networks, neither of us knew much about her as an actual human.
 We knew of Octavia-the-Prophet of the public imagination, but who was she in real life?

-Luckily, that was the year that Clockshop organized the Radio Imagination series at the Huntington Library, and T. and I took a few days of work for a quick trip to LA to catch Nicole Mitchell's Black Earth Ensemble perform her Xenogenesis Suite and do some initial research at the Huntington.
+Luckily, that was the year that Clockshop organized the Radio Imagination series at the Huntington Library, and T. and I took a few days off work for a quick trip to LA to catch Nicole Mitchell's Black Earth Ensemble perform her Xenogenesis Suite and do some initial research at the Huntington.
 The change in our perspectives between when we walked into the Huntington and when we left was profound - instead of finding a larger-than-life, prophetic, ethereal, untouchable savant, we found someone who was grounded, vulnerable, wise, relatable, and deeply human.
 Through research trips over the next few months, plus reading Gerry Canavan's then-brand-new biography and piecing together numerous interviews (plus finishing reading Octavia's published canon), we sat down in my living room to sketch an outline for a full two-act musical, focusing on key moments in her life and relationships with her mother, her imagination, and friends she made along the course of her life.
 We recognized that Octavia was incredibly private about her life while living, and aimed to present her in a way that, to our best estimation, she would appreciate, while still showing her as a fully fallible human.
 One of our key takeaways ("I always thought she'd be weirder") ended up being the opening line in the prologue to the musical.